Havana

 Background

-Founded in 1519, Havana served as the administrative capital of the Spanish colonial empire in the Americas and retains one of Latin America's largest colonial historic districts (Old Havana, a UNESCO World Heritage Site since 1982).
-The city is the seat of the Cuban government, the Communist Party Central Committee, and all Major state enterprises including GAESA and CADECA's principal offices.
-Despite its political centrality, Havana's residents face the same rolling blackouts and food-supply pressures as the rest of the island, though typically for fewer hours per day than eastern provinces.
+Havana is Cuba's capital and largest city, home to an estimated 2.1 million people in the city proper and approximately 3 million in the metropolitan area.
+Founded in 1519, it served as the administrative capital of the Spanish colonial empire in the Americas.
+Old Havana has been a UNESCO World Heritage Site since 1982.
+The city is the seat of the Cuban government, the Communist Party Central Committee, and all major state enterprises including GAESA and CADECA's principal offices.